ck2860/CapstoneProject/README.md

 ## Unit Tests
 For unit testings, we have three files to run.
 Note that you may get warning messages due to the packages that are used in the code but you can ignore them.

-1. [test_addData](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/test_addData.py) is used to ensure that the function handle exceptions properly.
+**1.)**  [test_addData](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/test_addData.py) is used to ensure that the function handle exceptions properly.
 Recall that we provide a number of trials when we compile Evaluation program code, we could not have a non-integer value in the command line.
 In this file, we have five tests that are expected to pass.
 You can compile it by:

 ```
 $ python -m unittest test_addData.py
 ```

-2. [test_Greedystrategies](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/test_GreedyStrategies.py) is for testing decreasing-epsilon, greedy-epsilon, hybrid#1, hybrid#2, hybrid#3, hybrid#4, and hybrid#5 functions.One trial of each function would be performed.
+**2.)**  [test_Greedystrategies](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/test_GreedyStrategies.py) is for testing decreasing-epsilon, greedy-epsilon, hybrid#1, hybrid#2, hybrid#3, hybrid#4, and hybrid#5 functions.One trial of each function would be performed.
 Since all the functions from addData.py, ContextualBandit.py, ContexutualBanditAgent.py, and InitializeTensor.py are used in the epsilon-based strategy functions, we test all the functions at once.
 Here, we have seven tests with varied random seed and match them with expected results.
 With the tests, we can confirm that the network is consistent.
 You would want to run by:

 ```
 $ python -m unittest test_GreedyStrategies.py
 ```

-3. [test_InitalizeTensor](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/test_InitializeTensor.py) is used to check and ensure that the types of parameters are correct.
+**3.)**  [test_InitalizeTensor](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/test_InitializeTensor.py) is used to check and ensure that the types of parameters are correct.
 We have three tests to perform.
 You can compile it by:

 ```
 $ python -m unittest test_InitializeTensor.py
 ```

-**You could read [documentation](https://ck2860.github.io/MidtermCode-CondyKan/) for more details.** If you have any questions, please feel free to email me at ck2860@rit.edu.
+*You could read [documentation](https://ck2860.github.io/MidtermCode-CondyKan/) for more details.* If you have any questions, please feel free to email me at ck2860@rit.edu.

 Thanks for reading!